 - Nothing is worse than an unstable rocket.
 Cut several triangles from the extra pieces of cardboard and help your young astronaut tape these tail fins to the base of each corner.

 - Now it’s time to make the nose of your rocket.
 This will require four corrugated cardboard triangles.
-Pick one side of the box and attach the triangle to this side.
+Pick one side of the box and attach the triangle to it.
 The base of the triangle should be the same as the side of the box.
 Use the straight edge to add the remaining two sides of the triangle; make them equal in length and note this length for the remaining triangles.
 Repeat this step to make three more identical triangles.

 - Help your astronauts decorate their rocket ship.
 They can use paint, glow-in-the-dark stickers or markers.